Astros vs. Mariners Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 31 hits with four doubles, six home runs and 21 walks.
-He has driven in 22 runs with five stolen bases.
+- Tucker has 32 hits with four doubles, six home runs, 21 walks and 23 RBI.
+He's also stolen five bases.

 Tucker Recent Games